Wizz Air will allocate a new aircraft to the Bucharest base and increase the number of flights on existing routes

 Wizz Air also announced that the investment made at the Romanian bases amounts to almost 1 billion dollars.
 The amount is not invested in Romania but in the 12 aircraft allocated to local bases plus employees.

-I conclude with a comment left by Ioana: "If it doesn't change, Wizz Air will grow!"
+I end with a comment left by Ioana: "If she doesn't change her mind, Wizz Air will grow!"

 We still have no news about the route Kiev - Bucharest.